Avoiding Common Pitfalls during Negotiations in China

 Gift giving is another important component of Chinese society.
 It is part of the relationship building in establishing the goodwill process.
 These customs should be researched to understand what gifts are most appropriate, and when they are normally exchanged.
 In China, gift giving is almost an art.
 They often use money packets called ‘Ang Pow‘ so as to avoid any possibility of causing social offence by offering an inappropriate gift.
 Any gift which contains the colour white is most inappropriate because the colour white is a symbol of death and mourning.
 Similarly, a time piece, or clock also contains mortality connotations.

-The Chinese also have a similar hierarchal structure which might be comparable to what is chauvinistically now described as 'The Old Boy System'.
+The Chinese also have a similar hierarchical structure which might be comparable to what is chauvinistically now described as ‘The Old Boy System‘.
 This is integral to relationship building.
 When a deal is concluded, relationships between the parties are expected to continue.
 Maintaining contact and exchanging greetings ,should be regularly maintained.
 This is done to facilitate communications and handle the inevitable ongoing glitches, which are likely to occur after the deal is done.
 Conflicts are easier to manage, if relationships are broadened through ongoing contact with your counterpart.

 Face saving is another important feature peculiar to the Chinese.
 Western business people like to cover their derrières, while the Chinese are concerned about their reputation and integrity.
 It is a powerful insult to cause or allow your Chinese counterpart to lose face, or be humiliated in the presence of their peers.

-The use of titles must be employed as a sign of respect and acknowledges the vertical hierarchal structure of Chinese society.
+The use of titles must be employed as a sign of respect and acknowledges the vertical hierarchical structure of Chinese society.
 There is a strict communication etiquette that needs to be correctly observed.
-The Chinese are traditionalists and many of their ancient rituals are still practiced today.
+The Chinese are traditionalists and many of their ancient rituals are still practised today.
 A global negotiator from the west, who understands this adherence to ancient rites and practices, will find it easier to negotiate.